Linear Time Interactive Certificates for the Minimal Polynomial and the Determinant of a Sparse Matrix: Certificate for the determinant with Diagonal preconditioning

 Second, for the soundness.
 If $H\neq{}f_u^{B,v}$, then the minimal polynomial certificate will most probably fail, by the soundness of the minimal polynomial certificate, as $|S|\geq{}(5n-2)$, from Corollary~\ref{cor:fAuvcert}.
 Otherwise, the degree check enforces that $f_u^{B,v}$ is the characteristic polynomial.

 Now, for the complexity, with respect to the minimal polynomial certificate and Theorem~\ref{thm:fAuvcert}, this certificate requires an extra diagonal matrix $D$.
 As $u,v,f_u^{B,v}$ are not input/output anymore, the extra communications grow from $4n$ field elements to $8n$.
-The verification procedure is similar except that veriying a system solve with $B$ requires $n+\mu(A)$ operations and that $det(D)$ has to be computed, hence the supplementary $2n$ field operations.
+The verification procedure is similar except that verifying a linear system solution with $B$ requires $n+\mu(A)$ operations and that $det(D)$ has to be computed, hence the supplementary $2n$ field operations.
 Finally, for the Prover, in order to find suitable vectors and diagonal matrices, Peggy can select them randomly in $S^n$ and try $f_u^{DA,v}$ until $\deg(f_u^{DA,v})=n$.
 It will succeed with the joint probabilities of Theorem~\ref{thm:fauv} and Equation~(\ref{eq:probDA}).
-For $n\geq{}2$, as soon as $|S|\geq{}n^2+n+5$, the probability of success $\left(1 - \frac{n(n-1)}{2|S|}\right)\left(1 - \frac{2n}{|S|}\right)$ is higher than~$\frac{1}{2}$ and the expected number of trials for the Prover is less than~$2$. \end{proof}
+For $n\geq{}2$, as soon as $|S|\geq{}n^2+n+5$, the lower bound of the probability of success $(1 - {n(n-1)}/{(2|S|)})(1 - {2n}/{|S|})$ is higher than~$ {1}/{2}$ and the expected number of trials for the Prover is less than~$2$. \end{proof}

 Note that the certificate (as well as that of next section) can be made perfectly complete, by using the perfectly complete certificate for the minimal polynomial of Corollary~\ref{cor:MinPoly}.